 Btw, if you don’t have a receipt, it’s no problem!
 Rachel E., one of Lemonade’s Customer Experience specialists, let us know that:

 “You can send in a picture of the model and serial number on your camera along with a screenshot of a link online showing the current value of that same camera.
-This way, we can still determine the replacement value of your camera.”
+This way, we can still determine its replacement value.”

-4. Our Customer Experience (CX) team will let you know via email once your stuff is covered!
+4. Our Underwriting team will get back to you, and let you know the status of your request via email!
 Btw, you can always add more items later.

 Take note that if you decide to add Extra Coverage when you get your policy, Lemonade will automatically grant you temporary EC for 14 days.
 This will give you time to send over the necessary info, and for our team to review it.
 If you can’t submit your info within 14 days, you can still add on the Extra Coverage yourself after it expires.